okukuokothbrian/akan-name-generator/README.md

 Support and contact details For any issues, questions, or suggestions, you can contact me at: Phone: 0864574647464

 License All rights reserved.
 Copyright (c) 2024 Okuku Brian.
-We are located along Ngong Road, Nairobi, Kenya
+We are located along Ngong Road, Nairobi, Kenya.